DSQL-MONGKEY/DSQL-MONGKEY/README.md

 Seasoned Software Engineer with a strong focus on Front-end Development.
 Intermediate experience with Javascript/Typescript and well-versed in frontend technologies.
 Always passionate and open-minded to learn about new things📈.

-Above all that, I enjoy design, sports, gaming, and I also have naturally a good intuitive sense in the art-visual-related field.
+Above all that, I enjoy design, sports, and gaming.
+I also have naturally a good intuitive sense in the art-visual-related field.
 Gotcha with that pixel-perfect taste! 🚀✨

-I am currently active at Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing☁️ Cohort⚡.
+I'm a Bangkit Academy Cloud Computing☁️ cohort that led by Google, GoTo, and Traveloka in 2024 batch 1.

 ### Tech Stack ☄️